 Effective Apr 22, 2020:

-- Flexible plastic straws individually wrapped in paper must be stocked and provided to customers upon request (accessibility requirement)
+- Accessibility requirement: Flexible plastic straws, individually wrapped in paper, must be provided to customers upon request.

 All food vendors are required to stock flexible plastic straws individually wrapped in paper and provide them on request.

 Flexible plastic straws meet the widest range of accessibility needs [review comparison table PDF file (286 KB)] and ensure that customers who are unable to drink without a straw, or have difficulty drinking, can safely consume beverages and nutrition.

 The accessibility requirement within the plastic straw by-law sets the highest standard for accessibility among plastic straw bans and prioritizes inclusion for all people in Vancouver’s diverse communities.